Faculty & Staff Updates from A&S

 Expand All

 The Vic ’63 and Bobbi Samuels ’63 Center for Community Partnerships and Civic Transformation (COMPACT) offers grants to support both Community Engaged Pedagogy and Community Engaged Research; our website provides detailed descriptions of these opportunities, including upcoming application deadlines, links to application forms, and examples of previously funded projects.
-COMPACT also has a fund for event co-sponsorship, with applications reviewed on a rolling basis, throughout the year.
+COMPACT also has a fund for event co-sponsorship.
+We are reviewing mini-grant applications on a rolling basis.

 Have you been thinking about how you might include community engagement in your research and/or teaching?
 COMPACT staff would be very happy to brainstorm with you!
 There are also useful resources on our website, and we welcome you to sign up for our monthly newsletter.